 A burst pipe is a plumbing emergency that often occurs in Australian households.

 Acting quickly minimises further damage when faced with a burst pipe.
-Even a small burst pipe can lead to significant water damage if left unaddressed for an extended period.
+Even a tiny burst pipe can lead to significant water damage if left unaddressed for an extended period.
 Plus, water travels through walls and floors, causing mould and structural damage that can be expensive to repair.

 So, in this article, we’ll guide you on what to do when you have a burst pipe.
 We’ll also share some simple ways to locate a burst pipe and prevent such plumbing issues in the future.